shamayoga/www-shamayoga/everything-yoga/yoga-workshops/index.md

       bestow radiant health, and other simple mantra to focus the mind for meditation.
 New partner exercises will also be explored to develop greater flexibility within the classic Hatha poses.</p>
     Price: £15.00
-  - workshopDate: Saturday 1st  June
-    workshopTime: 2 to 4.30pm
-    Title: Mudras and Yoga Massage
-    Venue: Broomhill Methodist Church
-    Presenter: Steve Avian
-    Description_html: >-
-      <p>The yoga of the hands - using the power points of the hands and fingers
-      - these ancient gestures and easy exercises can replenish energy, promote self healing, concentration and relaxation.
-Plus yoga and massage combined for deep release of tensions.
-Learning materials provided.</p>
-    Price: £15.00
 ---